100 Notable alumni of

 -

 Jeff Chang is an American historian, journalist, and music critic on hip hop music and culture.
-His 2005 book, Can't Stop Won't Stop, which won the Before Columbus Foundation's American Book Award, chronicles the early hip hop scene.
+His 2005 book, Can't Stop Won't Stop, which won the American Book Award, chronicles the early hip hop scene.
 His writing has appeared in URB, BOMB, San Francisco Chronicle, The Village Voice, San Francisco Bay Guardian, Vibe, Spin, The Nation, and Mother Jones.
 He has also been featured on NPR.

 -